LSped/asreview-insights-metrics-comparability-main/README.md

 Create a main folder with a subfolder named 'data'.
 Place all 24 synergy datasets in the data subfolder.

+See [data folder](https://github.com/LSped/asreview-insights-metrics-comparability-main/tree/main/data) to download input data.

-#### CLI commands
+#### CLI commands (on Windows)
+See [Simulation Mode Exercise](https://github.com/asreview/asreview-academy/blob/main/introducing-simulation-mode/README.md) for a detailed tutorial on running simulations with the makita workflow generator (Make it automatic section) (Windows + Mac).

-In the command line cd to the main folder and run the command below to create the jobs file:
+In the command line cd to the main folder and run the command below on Windows to create the jobs file:

 ```
 asreview makita template basic -f jobs.bat
 ```

-The Makita-basic template is specified in the command above.
-It creates a folder structure for the output of the simulation and creates a jobs file with default model (TF-IDF + NB) simualtion commands for all datasets.
+ASReview Makita creates a folder structure to store the output files of the simulation.
+Specifying the Makita-basic template also creates a jobs file with basic model (naïve Bayes (NB) + TF-IDF) simualtion commands for all datasets.
 See [asreview/asreview-makita#templates](https://github.com/asreview/asreview-makita#templates) for template rules and formats.
-See [Simulation Mode Exercise](https://github.com/asreview/asreview-academy/blob/main/introducing-simulation-mode/README.md) for a detailed tutorial on running simulations with the makita workflow generator (Make it automatic section).

 #### Start simulation

-In the main folder click on the generated jobs file which includes all simulation commands to start the simulations.
+In the main folder click on the generated jobs file which includes all simulation commands to start the simulations (Windows).
 Sit back until the simulation is completed and all files are present in subfolders of the main folder.

+## Output
-The TP, FP, TN, FN and the TNR are added to the existing metrics output files.
+When the simulation is over you can find the TP, FP, TN, FN and the TNR in the metrics output files.

 - `metrics_sim_*dataset_x.json`
 - `data_metrics.csv`